 Achievement is breeding a generation of miserable people

 Huffington’s epiphany led her to write two best-selling books about finding balance in the workplace, along with launching the wellbeing website, Thrive Global.
 Her experience is far from unusual.
-Many people reassess their goals in the wake of a burnout and realize that work isn’t everything.
+Many people reassess their goals in the wake of a burnout and realise that work isn’t everything.

 Our current obsession with achievement is breeding a generation of wealthy, successful and miserable people.
 They may be affluent and have high-flying jobs, but they have zero time or energy to do the things that bring them joy.
 Relationships, creativity, finding focus and flow: all these things can help fuel happiness but they all need time to develop.
 You can’t just squeeze them in on a Friday night between beers and a Netflix marathon.